ROCm/amdgpu-docs/docs/compatibility/compatibility-matrix.rst

 Compatibility matrix
 **************************************************************************************

-The Instinct Driver 30.10 is compatible with ROCm 7.0.x and ROCm 6.4.x.
+The AMD GPU Driver 30.10 is compatible with ROCm 7.0.x, 6.4.x, 6.3.x, and 6.2.x.
 For more details, see `User and kernel-space support matrix <https://rocm.docs.amd.com/projects/install-on-linux-internal/en/latest/reference/user-kernel-space-compat-matrix.html>`_

 ======================================
 Operating system and kernel version